 7. Other Ways to calm Your Dog

 There are a few other techniques that you can try to stop your dog from jumping.
-There is canine anti-anxiety wrap available on the market that calms them down by gently squeezing pressure points on the dog’s body.
+There is a canine anti-anxiety wrap available on the market that calms them down by gently squeezing pressure points on the dog’s body.

 Or you can also try extensive exercise; taking them out for a walk twice a day might leave them panting and with little energy left to jump on people.
 But make sure to consult your vet before you make any changes in their exercise routine.

-What Are the Benefits of Training Your Dog Not to Jump on You?
+What Are the Benefits of Training Your Dog

 Of course, when I complain about how my dog keeps jumping on people, I’m actually worried about getting injured.
 However, besides injury prevention, there are other benefits to training your dog not to jump as well: